The Locker Key

 ~1~

-It’s a beautiful spring day in Toronto.
-Early summer, cloudless sky, no breeze, not too hot, not too cool.
-Jake Morrison is riding his bike along Dundas Street, heading for the downtown core.
-He’s wearing shorts and a Hawaiian shirt.
-He’s about five foot ten and a little overweight.
-But he’s in good shape because the bike has always been his preferred mode of transportation in a city like Toronto, where the city planners were clueless when it came to traffic management.
+It was a beautiful spring day in Toronto.
+Early summer, cloudless sky, no wind to speak of, not too hot, not too cool.
+Jake Morrison was riding his bike along Dundas Street, heading for the downtown core.
+He was wearing shorts and a Hawaiian shirt.
+He was about five-foot ten and a little overweight.
+But he was in good shape because the bike has always been his preferred mode of transportation in a city like Toronto, where the city planners were clueless when it came to traffic management.

-Jake is handsome or maybe slightly less, depending on the kind of hair day he was having.
-His hair is long and sort of wavy.
-His eyes are dark brown, almost black, but spend most of their time behind either shades or reading glasses.
+Jake was handsome or maybe slightly less, depending on the kind of hair day he was having.
+His hair was long and sort of wavy.
+His eyes were dark brown, almost black, but spent most of their time behind either shades or reading glasses.

-Jake is singing a Steely Dan song, that got stuck in his head from the night before, just loudly enough for him to hear himself in his slightly out-of-tune voice.
-He’s got a whistle on a leather thong around his neck and is not wearing a helmet.
+Jake was singing a Tom Waits song, that got stuck in his head from the night before, just loudly enough for him to hear himself in his slightly out-of-tune voice.
+He had a whistle on a leather thong around his neck and was not wearing a helmet.

-His riding is a little on the reckless side from the driver’s point of view, but not from Jake’s.
-He’s been doing this ride a long time and he’s got it covered.
-Some people honk at him and he waves back.
-A couple of others honk at him and he shoots them the bird.
+His riding was a little on the reckless side from the driver’s point of view, but not from Jake’s.
+He’s been doing this ride a long time and he had it covered.
+Some people honked at him and he waved back.
+A couple of others honked at him and he shot them the bird.

-Eventually, he runs the gauntlet and makes it across the Don Valley and into the downtown core.
-He heads down River Street and across King all the way to Simcoe Street, and onto a quiet cul de sac.
-He stops in front of a nondescript building.
-A couple of bike couriers sit on the steps of the building having a smoke and chatting.
-Jake locks his bike to the railing at the side of the steps and enters the building, stopping to have a brief word with the couriers.
-They share a laugh.
-Jake likes couriers.
-He used to be one back in the day and knows what their lives are like.
+Eventually, he ran the gauntlet and made it across the Don Valley and into the downtown core.
+He headed down River Street and across King all the way to Simcoe Street, and onto a quiet cul de sac.
+He stopped in front of a nondescript building.
+A couple of bike couriers sat on the steps of the building having a smoke and chatting.
+Jake locked his bike to the railing at the side of the steps and entered the building, stopping to have a brief word with the couriers.
+They shared a laugh.
+Jake liked couriers.
+He used to be one back in the day and knows what their lives were like.

-He climbs the steps to the second floor of the building, which is a radio station called MOJO Radio: Talk Radio For Guys.
-Jake nods to the receptionist and walks down the hall to one of the broadcast studios.
-He waits until the light above the door goes off and enters the studio.
-There are a couple of guys sitting behind the microphones, packing stuff up and chatting with each other.
+He climbed the steps to the second floor of the building, which was a radio station called MOJO Radio: Talk Radio For Guys.
+Jake nodded to the receptionist and walked down the hall to one of the broadcast studios.
+He waited until the light above the door went off and entered the studio.
+There were a couple of guys sitting behind the microphones, packing stuff up and chatting with each other.
 They are Jerry and Jeff, the PM sports show guys.

 “Jerry.
 Jeff.
 How about those Raptors?”